Adalberto Mejía

 Adalberto Mejía (born June 20, 1993) is a Dominican professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB Minnesota Twins, St. Louis Cardinals, and Los Angeles Angels, and in the Chinese Professional Baseball League (CPBL) for the Fubon Guardians.
+He has previously played in Major League Baseball (MLB) for the Minnesota Twins, St. Louis Cardinals, and Los Angeles Angels, and in the Chinese Professional Baseball League (CPBL) for the Fubon Guardians.

 Professional career

 San Francisco Giants

 Mejía signed as an international free agent with the San Francisco Giants.
-He pitched for the Augusta GreenJackets of the Class A South Atlantic League in 2012, and was named the league's Pitcher of the Week for June 18–24.
-He pitched for the San Jose Giants of the Class A-Advanced California League in 2013, where he had a 3.31 earned run average (ERA).
-The Giants assigned Mejía to the Richmond Flying Squirrels of the Class AA Eastern League in 2014, and he had a 4.67 ERA.
+He pitched for the Augusta GreenJackets of the Single-A South Atlantic League in 2012, and was named the league's Pitcher of the Week for June 18–24.
+He pitched for the San Jose Giants of the High-A California League in 2013, where he had a 3.31 earned run average (ERA).
+The Giants assigned Mejía to the Richmond Flying Squirrels of the Double-A Eastern League in 2014, and he had a 4.67 ERA.
 After the season, Minor League Baseball suspended Mejía for the first fifty games of the 2015 season for testing positive for sibutramine, a banned substance.
-The Giants added him to their 40-man roster after the 2015 season.
-He began the 2016 season with the Sacramento River Cats of the Class AAA Pacific Coast League.
+The Giants added Mejía to their 40-man roster after the 2015 season, in order to protect him from the Rule 5 draft.
+He began the 2016 season with the Sacramento River Cats of the Triple-A Pacific Coast League.

 Minnesota Twins

-On July 28, 2016, Mejía was traded to the Minnesota Twins for Eduardo Núñez.
-The Twins assigned him to the Rochester Red Wings of the Class AAA International League.
-The Twins promoted Mejía to the major leagues on August 20.
+On July 28, 2016, Mejía was traded to the Minnesota Twins in exchange for Eduardo Núñez.
+The Twins subsequently assigned him to the Rochester Red Wings of the Triple-A International League.
+The Twins promoted Mejía to the major leagues for the first time on August 20.

-Mejía spent time in with the Twins and in AAA in 2017.
+Mejía spent time in with the Twins and in Triple-A in 2017.
 For the year he had a 4-7 record with a 4.50 ERA, in 21 starts.

 He started 2018 in Rochester, and was called up on June 29.
 He was placed on the disabled list on August 10, appearing only in 5 games.

-Mejía started 2019 in the Twins bullpen.
+Mejía started 2019 in the Twins' bullpen.
 Mejía was placed on the injured list on May 2.
 On July 13, 2019, Mejía was designated for assignment by the Twins after posting an ERA of 8.80 in 13 games.